Mahkilens/guess-my-number/README.md

 4. You start with **20 points**, losing one for every wrong guess.
 5. Try to beat your **high score!**
 6. Click **“Again!”** to restart.

+## 🧩 Version 1.0.1

+Added an event listener to the `.check` button that:
+- Reads the user’s guess from the input field
+- Logs the guess to the console
+- Displays “🚫 No number!” if no guess is entered